TimotheeL/rundown/Specs.md

 ### Application

 The target component applies to the main component of the section it is in.
 If the main component of the section is an **action component**, the target applies to all sections in the component.
-However, if a target is also specified for an inner section, then the inner target takes precedence.
+However, if a section of a workout used as a set for the action component also has a target, then the target of the action component takes precedence.

 *Example*